grafana/scribe/README.md

 - **Pipeline**: A pipeline is a generic sequence of steps.
 A pipeline can be a set of steps to build an application, or it can define how to take an artifact, package it, and push it to a package repository.
   - **Action**: A pipeline action is a single reusable component in a pipeline.
 Actions can have arguments and define outputs.
   - **Source**: A pipeline source defines what causes a pipeline to begin.
 For typical continuous integration builds, this source would be a commit or a tag.
 For a release pipeline, this could be a NATS message, a Google Cloud Pub/Sub message that says an artifact is available, or it could be another pipeline.
-- **Artifact**: The tangible, end-result of a pipeline.
+- **Artifact**: The tangible, end-result of a pipeline or step.
 Not all pipelines produce artifacts.
   - An example of an artifact would be a compiled binary or a docker image.
 - **Target**: A target is a software release destination.
 It is the final place that an artifact is sent before it is used to serve user requests.